bigplans47/rails_portfolio_site/README.md

 List your strengths in your README
--Startup - Able to get moving even when starting with scratch -Progress - Good at project setup and error prevention -Transparent - Good commit history to clearly see project narrative -Foundation - Good at watching details and building off them -Independent - Good at self help to solve issues
+-Startup - Able to get moving even when starting with scratch -Progress - Good at building out features and addressing errors when seen -Transparent - Good commit history to clearly see project narrative -Foundation - Good at watching details and building off them -Independent - Good at self help to solve issues

+Personal Interests
+-Hiking
+-Sauna

 # README